 Key Feature: Stretchable design fits most shotgun stocks.

-Pros: No tools required, comfortable, reduces shoulder fatigue.
+Pros: No tools required, comfortable, and reduces shoulder fatigue.

 Cons: May not fit all stock shapes perfectly.